Boutonniere & Corsage Tutorials

 - Bouts work best on suit jackets, suspenders, and vests.
 If the groomsmen are wearing plain dress shirts, the shirt may not provide enough support for the boutonniere's weight.
 It's best to skip bouts altogether in this case—saggy bouts are not cute!

 - Don't be afraid to mix and match.
 Use any of your leftover scraps even if you don't have one of each bloom for each bout.
 If you have a colorful design you can use different colors for each groomsman to incorportate as many of the bouquet flowers as possible.

 - For a super simple corsage, make it just like a bout.
 Add a few extra blooms to make grandma's fancier than dad's.

-- Wrist corsages are a good option if you are not sure how the dress will look or hold up with the pin on corsage.
-They do take a bit more time and supplies than a basic pin on corsage.
+- Wrist corsages are a good option if you are not sure how the dress will look or hold up with the pin-on corsage.
+These take a bit more time and supplies than a basic pin-on corsage.

-- If you have someone who doesn't like to wear things on the wrist and wants something more elaborate than the regular pin on corsage then you can make a safety pin corsage.
-This one requires glue like the brass cuff and has a few extra steps; the two safety pins might be easier to use on some outfits than the straight pins.
+- For someone who wants something more elaborate than the regular pin on corsage, you can make a safety pin corsage.
 This style can be made large and elaborate or small and simple.

 Click on the photo to go to the post!